trambarhq/relaks-django-todo-example/README.md

     });
 ```

-When he clicks the save button, we call `django.saveOne()` to save the item.
+When he clicks the save button, we call `draft.saveOne()` to save the item.
 Depending on whether `id` is defined, either an insert or an update operation will be performed.
 When that finishes, we exit edit mode.

 ```javascript
     const handleSaveClick = useCallback(async (evt) => {